alexpdp7/alexpdp7/misc/internet-communication-channels.md

 Some drawbacks of IRC are:

-* IRC does not have end to end encryption, and thus IRC administrators can read every conversation.
+* IRC does not have end-to-end encryption, and thus IRC administrators can read every conversation.
   This is not a huge problem for public or semi-public channels, but it limits IRC for many scenarios.

 * IRC requires more effort from administrators to provide a good experience to entry-level users, control spam, and others.
   (An important point is that although integration with audio/video conferencing is possible, it requires more effort and provides a lesser experience.)

 * IRC is mostly text-based.
-  Although many IRC clients can display images and gifs, communicating with images and gifs is harder on IRC.
+  Although many IRC clients can display images and GIFs, communicating with images and GIFs is harder on IRC.
+  (And IRC also does not have integrated audio/video conferencing.)

 * IRC does not have reactions yet.